 - An appropriate alternative modelling approach for the current model to consider sufficiency aspects.
-Considering value of time, infrastructure. - Advantages of a switch to this or these alternative(s): Wider range of aspects could be considered. - Disadvantages or risks of a switch to this or these alternative(s): High modelling and data gathering requirement.
+Considering value of time, infrastructure. - o Advantages of a switch to this or these alternative(s):

+Wider range of aspects could be considered.

+High modelling and data gathering requirement.

 6.2.
-MESSAGE Transport Model for Decarbonisation Scenarios of Lithuania
+MESSAGE Transport Model for Decarbonisation Scenarios of Lithuania o Name of the model: